Expand each category to view the full details:

 For RTs practicing in a regulated province, simply join online (link below).
 You must include your registry number from your provincial regulatory body.

-2. RTs from non-regulated provinces For RTs practicing in a non-regulated province (British Columbia, Prince Edward Island and Territories), the following documents are required and must be uploaded during the membership application process:
+2. RTs from non-regulated provinces For RTs practicing in a non-regulated province (British Columbia and the Territories), the following documents are required and must be uploaded during the membership application process:

 - Proof of graduation from an Accreditation Canada (or CoARTE prior to September 1, 2019) approved respiratory therapy program

 - Proof of successful completion of the exam as provided through the Canadian Board for Respiratory Care (CBRC).